Porsche 996 GT2: Specs, History, and Buying Guide

 How the 996 GT2 Came to Be

-The GT2 nameplate goes back to the 993 generation, where Porsche built a stripped-out, rear-wheel-drive version of the Turbo for homologation purposes.
-The 996 GT2 continued that formula: take the 996 Turbo, remove the all-wheel-drive system, remove the electronic safety nets, add more power, and see what happens.
+The GT2 nameplate goes back to the 993 generation, where Porsche built a stripped-out, rear-wheel-drive version of the 996 for homologation purposes.
+The 996 GT2 continued that formula: take the 996 Turbo, remove the all-wheel-drive system to make it rear wheel drive, remove the electronic safety nets, add more power, and see what happens.

-What happened was one of the most feared road cars of its era.
+What happened was among the most feared road cars of its era.

 Porsche launched the 996 GT2 in 2001 as a limited-production model aimed at track-focused buyers who did not want a computer managing their throttle inputs.
-It was the fastest and most expensive 911 you could buy at the time, and it required genuine skill to drive at its limits.
+The 911 GT2 was the fastest and most expensive Porsche 911 you could buy at the time, and it required genuine skill to drive at its limits.

 Porsche 996 GT2 side profile